mostafa-ehab22/YouTube-Video-Downloader/README.md

 - Thanks to the [yt-dlp](https://github.com/yt-dlp/yt-dlp) developers for creating an amazing tool
 - Inspired by the need for a reliable YouTube downloader

----

-⭐ **Star this repository if it helped you!** ⭐

-Made with ❤️ and Python 🐍